-At 200 years into the future, 148 years after dewatering ends, the predicted extent of the 10-foot drawdown zone had continued to increase, as water was predicted to continue to flow towards the block cave zone.
-The predicted 10-foot drawdown zone extends up to five miles from the East Plant Site.
-This predicted drawdown zone includes nine GDEs and water supply wells with predicted impacts exceeding 10 feet (Error!
-Reference source not found.)
-[Bitter, Bored, contour at 200 years for No Action model
+At 200 years into the future, 148 years after dewatering ends, the predicted extent of the 10-foot impact zone had continued to increase, as water was predicted to continue to flow towards the panel cave zone.
+The predicted 10-foot impact zone (10-foot of additional drawdowns beyond those predicted for the no-action alternative) extends up to five miles from the East Plant Site.
+This predicted impact zone includes eighteen GDEs and water supply wells with predicted impacts exceeding 10 feet (Figure 4-2).
+However, nine of these also had predicted drawdowns exceeding 10 ft under the No Action alternative.
+Hydrographs showing drawdowns for the GDEs indicate that the drawdown continues to increase after 200 years especially for GDEs to the south and the southeast of the East Plant Site.
+Detailed results are given in WSP (2018d).